yoyostile/tempora/README.md

 tempora
 =======

-Tempora is a implicit collaborative recommender system
+Tempora is an implicit collaborative recommender system